jessems/jessems.com/content/blog/2020-12-07-outliner-list/index.md

 ## Summary

-Version 1.3 was bundled with Living Videotext's MORE in 1987.
+Version 1.3 was bundled with Living Videotext's MORE in 1987 and Acta evolved into Opal.

 ## Screenshots